sindresorhus/got/readme.md

 *This is mutually exclusive with stream mode.*

-If set to true and Content-Type is not set it will be set to 'application/x-www-form-urlencoded'
+If set to `true` and `Content-Type` header is not set, it will be set to `application/x-www-form-urlencoded`.

-`body` has to be a plain object and will be stringified.
+`body` must be a plain object and will be stringified.

 ###### json